 Should You Build an Emergency Fund or Pay Off Debt?

-When your emergency fund should be a higher priority than paying off debt
+When your emergency fund should be priority

 You don’t have an emergency fund